 Dubrovnik is not only one of the most visited tourist spots in the Mediterranean but is also one of the safest cities in Europe.
 And if you’re wondering, “Is Croatia safe for travel?” you’ll be pleased to know that Croatia is the 11th most peaceful country in Europe and the 17th in the world, with an overall score of 1.48 based on the 2021 Global Peace Index.
 So compared to other tourist cities, you can feel confident about your safety as you explore the ancient city of Dubrovnik.

 However, no city is completely crime-free, so you should still watch out for scammers and tricksters.
-You’ll unlikely witness or become a victim of a violent crime, but petty theft and pickpocketing are common, so use your common sense and take normal precautions to get out of trouble.
+You’ll unlikely witness or become a victim of a violent crime, but petty theft and pickpocketing can occur, so use your common sense and take normal precautions to get out of trouble.

 Although we’ll educate you on how to stay safe in Dubrovnik, your safety and the security of your belongings are up to you.
 No safety guide is perfect, so do additional research and avoid reckless behavior.
 Whether you’re a seasoned traveler or not, we recommend that you remain informed of your government’s official travel guidelines before traveling to any city or country.